 The only hiccup is that Facebook only sends donations to our bank account when there is at least $100 to deposit, and it only happens every two weeks.
 So, for example, let's say you get a $20 donation — ILP won't receive it until either you receive more donations or until another volunteer is also fundraising, and there is at least $100 between the two of you to donate to your individual semester costs.
 We still will credit you the $20 you raised, but we just may not be able to until Facebook credits it to our account.
 Make sense?

 We will make sure you get that donation whenever we receive it, even if you've already departed and started your semester abroad already!

 Here's Facebook's FAQ page on charitable fundraisers, including information on how you can start yours.

 We've had so many volunteers who pay for at least half (if not more) of their ILP program fee through generous donations.
-We love seeing the support of your friends and family as you embark on this awesome adventure, volunteering abroad.
+We love seeing the support of your friends and family for your awesome adventure, volunteering abroad.
 It's life changing.
 Even if they can only afford to donate $5, it can all add up!

 If you need more tips for how to afford traveling abroad (or just save money in general), click here or just ask us!
-Click that blue button and we can get you in touch with one of our representatives.
+Click that button and we can get you in touch with one of our representatives.
 They've completed a semester abroad on a college student's budget just like you and so they've got tips to help you make it all work.